 - MacDonald’s separation from his wife is total, but of short duration.
 MacGregor’s separation from Lady MacGregor was partial (both shared the same household) but arguably permanent since he continued working until his death.

-For my part I must agree with Dr Ramsay Scott’s argument that while there are parallels between MacGregor and MacDonald they fall well short of demonstrating that MacGregor made MacDonald his simulacrum and, like Dr Scott, I draw attention to their widely different circumstances and obligations outside the marital and domestic arena.
-I must, however, disagree with the general tone of Dr Scott’s argument.
+For my part I must agree with Dr Claude Crabtree’s argument that while there are parallels between MacGregor and MacDonald they fall well short of demonstrating that MacGregor made MacDonald his simulacrum and, like Dr Crabtree, I draw attention to their widely different circumstances and obligations outside the marital and domestic arena.
+I must, however, disagree with the general tone of Dr Crabtree’s argument.
 His opinion that,